Nodes use VRML and X3D virtual world data types to define objects and types of data that can appear in the node fields and events.

 do not have the

-use this class type for fields that have both
+class type for fields that have both

 The alternative name of the corresponding